BegumDev/GetSetHoliday/README.md

 ***
 - ### User stories
     - #### Visitor goals:
-        1. On initial entry to the website, I want to understand what this website is about and would like obvious information displaying it.
+        1. When I am on the website, I want to always be able to navigate across all pages easily.
-        2. I want to be able to contact the organisation for booking enquiries.
+        2. I want to be able to see a contact form for the organisation for booking enquiries.
-        3. I want to know that I am dealing with a reputable service and see previous customer reviews.
+        3. I want to be able to see previous customer reviews and any social media presence.

 - ### Design
     * #### Color Scheme